 In addition to assets, the Statement of Financial Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until that time.
-The Authority has one item that qualifies for reporting in this category: deferred outflow relating to pension activity.
-A deferred outflows of resources related to pensions is recorded for various estimate differences that will be amortized and recognized over future years.
+The Authority has one item that qualifies for reporting in this category: deferred outflows of resources related to pensions.
+Deferred outflows of resources related to pensions is recorded for various estimate differences that will be amortized and recognized over future years.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority has one type of item which qualifies for reporting in this category: deferred inflows of resources related to pension activity, which is for various estimate differences that will be amortized and recognized in future years.
+The Authority has one type of item which qualifies for reporting in this category: deferred inflows of resources related to pensions is recorded for various estimate differences that will be amortized and recognized over future years.